 But you can mess with it.
 If you turn auto-brightness off and turn the display brightness all the way down, then you get a fairly dull result.
 The long and short of it is that you're best leaving your device on auto-brightness to get the best effect that's balanced for the environment that you're in.

 What devices support mobile HDR?

-There have been a couple of big announcements for mobile HDR support in 2017 and the following devices have all confirmed that they support mobile HDR:
+There have been several big announcements for mobile HDR support in the last year, including several new phones launched at Mobile World Congress 2018.
+The following devices have all confirmed that they support mobile HDR:

 - Apple iPhone X